incmix-ui/incmix-ui/.notes/triage.md

-Thanks for showing interesting in Chakra triage!
+Thanks for showing interesting in Incmix triage!
 This document serves as an overview of the triage team for our repository.
 It covers topics such as the importance of triage in an open-source project, the goals of the triage team, and the triage process itself.